Save the Date! ELC Fall Celebration: Fighting the Good Fight

 Deborah joined ELC in 2005 after clerking for U.S. District Court Judge Raymond J. Dearie in the Eastern District of New York.
 Deborah has taught education law at the University of Pennsylvania’s Graduate School of Education.
 Her article “Addressing the Unintended Consequences of No Child Left Behind and Zero Tolerance: Better Strategies for Safe Schools and Successful Students” was published in the Georgetown Journal on Poverty Law and Policy, and she is a frequent speaker statewide on education policy and the law.
 She was selected for and served on both the Supreme Court of Pennsylvania’s Juvenile Court Procedural Rules Committee and the Pennsylvania Advisory Committee to the U.S. Commission on Civil Rights, and she currently serves as a member of The American Law Institute.
 She previously taught kindergarten and first grade in Hoboken, N.J.
 Deborah is a graduate of Princeton University and Harvard Law School.

 Deborah co-chairs the Philadelphia Bar Association’s Legislative Liaison Committee and the Pennsylvania Bar Association’s Education Law Committee.
-Deborah serves on the Board of Directors of both Jewish Family and Children’s Service of Greater Philadelphia and Congregation Rodeph Shalom.
+Deborah serves on the Board of Advisors of both Jewish Family and Children’s Service of Greater Philadelphia and Congregation Rodeph Shalom.
 She is a member of the Forum of Executive Women.
 In 2022, she was named to Metro Philadelphia’s Education Power Players List and in 2022 and 2023, she was named to City & State Pennsylvania’s Law Power 100.

 215-238-6970 ext 313